 Money laundering prosecutions often involve multiple charges, each of which alone would carry serious penalties.
-It would be wise to seek professional assistance with your defense.
-Contact a local attorney for a free initial case assessment to learn how they can help.
+For this reason, it would be wise to reach out to a local criminal defense attorney if you've been charged under Florida's money laundering laws.

 Contact a qualified attorney.